aaa-snow-bootcamp/active-directory-test-users/README.md

 ## Importing user data into Active Directory

-Our import is based on a [PowerShell script by Robert Allen](https://activedirectorypro.com/create-bulk-users-active-directory/).

-1. At the beginning of the scropt modify the path behind *Import-csv* to point to your generated file
+1. At the beginning of the script modify the path behind *Import-csv* to point to your generated file

 (Challenge: Re-write the powershell script to accept the file name of the CSV as a parameter when run from the command line.)